|18E.03||AGRICULTURAL CHEMICAL RESPONSE AND REIMBURSEMENT ACCOUNT.|

 (3) to reimburse and pay corrective action costs under section 18E.04; and

-(4) by the board to reimburse the commissioner for board staff and other administrative costs up to $175,000 per fiscal year.
+(4) to reimburse the commissioner for board staff and other administrative costs and the commissioner's incident response program costs related to eligible incident sites, up to $450,000 per fiscal year.

 (b) Money in the agricultural chemical response and reimbursement account is appropriated to the commissioner to make payments as provided in this subdivision.